 When it comes to cooking the biggest feast of the year, you can't go wrong with these boast-worthy recipes that have already been battle-tested by your fellow home cooks at their own Thanksgiving feasts.
 Each of these delectable options has earned 1,000+ reviews (and often a whole lot more) on Allrecipes — making them the best of the best.
 Take a look at our most popular Thanksgiving recipes.

-We all could use a friend from France — especially one who can cook.
-Allrecipes user Shelly White credits her FFF (Friend From France) for this "perfectly seasoned and juicy" version of the Thanksgiving centerpiece, fragrant with fresh thyme and white wine.
+Allrecipes user Shelly White credits her friend from France for this "perfectly seasoned and juicy" version of the Thanksgiving centerpiece, fragrant with fresh thyme and white wine.
 "She never measures anything so use your own judgment for vegetable amounts," Shelly writes.
-"I usually err on the side of 'more is better!'"
+"I usually err on the side of more is better!'"
 No room in your fridge for a bucket to brine the bird?
 Allrecipes user redamber recommends you pop your turkey and brine into an oven bag, squeeze out the air, tie it shut, then chill it overnight in a well-ieced cooler.
 Raves fellow cook K-Mom: "The gravy is to die for."
 She adds lots of fresh sage inside the cavity before cooking, because "thyme is good, but sage smells and tastes like Thanksgiving to me."

 If you never imagined you'd eat a Brussels sprout willingly, Allrecipes user BAYSIDE used to agree — until she tried this simple recipe.
 "These yummy, salty, nutty, crunchy, caramelized Brussels sprouts were SO good.
 No bitterness whatsoever!"
 Her advice: Halve the sprouts to avoid "mushy middles" and cut away the "sprout" part to avoid bitter flavors.